ajgon/self-hosted-mailserver/README.md

 * added Roundcube - because you might need your email the less you expect it
 * added ddclient - since mobile hardware needs mobile support

-Those rules were written with Debian in mind, and were tested in 7.0 (Wheezy) and 8.0 (Jessie).
+Those rules were written with Debian in mind, and were tested in Jessie (8.0).
 They should also work on Ubuntu, but I didn't try it and [you shouldn't too](https://gnu.org/philosophy/ubuntu-spyware.html).
-Also, by default E-mail server disables SSLv2, SSLv3, TLSv1 and TLSv1.1.
-This can cause problems with Apple Mail, but if you are concerned in privacy, this shouldn't be a big issue - since you should not use it anyway...
+Also, by default E-mail and Web servers disables SSLv2, SSLv3, TLSv1 and TLSv1.1.
+This can cause problems with apps like Apple Mail or MSIE, but if you are concerned in privacy, this shouldn't be a big issue - since you should not use them anyway...

 ## Install